gocodebox/lifterlms/.wordpress-org/readme/description.md

 **The mission of LifterLMS is to democratize education in the digital classroom.
 Our vision is to lift up others through education.**

-We invite you to **let us guide you to a successful training platform** through our WordPress LMS technology, trainings and support systems.
-We want you to avoid the common LMS site building mistakes, avoid the Software Frankenstein problem, and NOT waste any time brringing your LMS website to life.
+We invite you to **let us guide you to a successful training platform** through our WordPress LMS technology, course library, and support systems.
+We want you to avoid the common LMS site building mistakes, avoid the Software Frankenstein problem, and NOT waste any time bringing your LMS website to life.

 > LifterLMS helps you **ACCELERATE**.